Nadine Dorries insists decision to sell off Channel 4 is not ‘ideological’

 The minister said the Government needed to “set free” the broadcaster so it can raise the investment it needs for the future.

+In response to Ms Dorries’ comments on the broadcaster’s future funding, a statement from a Channel 4 spokesperson said: “Channel 4 does not have any debt and has £270m in cash and sufficient funds for investment.

+“Channel 4 also put forward a proposal that would have enabled it to access private-sector capital that would not sit on the public balance sheet to drive new investment in the creative economy.”

-Questioned over whether the Government wanted to penalise Channel 4 because of its perceived critical coverage, Ms Dorries responded: “It’s not ideological.
+Ms Dorries was also questioned over whether the Government wanted to penalise Channel 4 because of its perceived critical coverage, and she responded: “It’s not ideological.

 “I have said that Channel 4 sometimes doesn’t do itself any favours, but I couldn’t care less what they report on the news.